A CAUTIONARY TALE FOR NJ TRANSIT

 (click image to expand)

-Note the existing Newark City Subway - newly re-personified as "NEWARK LIGHT RAIL" - meandering off to the upper left, with a hairpin turn in the middle of Frankin Avenue, then sidling up the embankment on a better-than 3% grade.
+Note the existing Newark City Subway - newly re-personified as "NEWARK LIGHT RAIL" - meandering off to the upper left, with a hairpin turn in the middle of Frankin Avenue, then sidling up the embankment on a 3% grade.
 (One must take planners' sense of humor seriously given the possibility of sixty-ton trains losing their brakes or otherwise inadvertently plunging down the embankment to the tight-radius curves at street grade - very amusing!)
 The subway is shown with a new and necessarily still-rather-sharp curve to the right, to avoid the residential apartment property added in intervening years.
 Several stations of the currently disused Orange Branch - of which this is a part - are worked out in some detail running west to the Edison Historical Site, in the Google Earth/KMZ file which it is hoped will be posted somewhere soon to download and view.

 Bruce W. Hain December 16, 2018